f0rtify/TwitPort/README.md

 # Credits:

-@antman1337 for original code
+@antman1337 for developing

-@ftpskid for hosting on github and updating and compiling + bug fixes :-)
+@ftpskid for also developing and updating